-With the promise of bountiful crops on the rich bottomlands of Walnut Valley, more and more settlers came to the area and the settlement that formed was called Walnut City.
+With the promise of bountiful crops on the rich bottomlands of Walnut Valley, more and more settlers came to the area, and the settlement that formed was called Walnut City.
 A post office was established on February 13, 1874.

 At that time, the area between Walnut City and Alexander was bustling with young settlers under the protection of the cavalry units of Fort Larned, Fort Hays, Fort Dodge, and Fort Scott.
-The first church in the county was the Rush Center Methodist organized in June 1874.
+The first church in the county was the Rush Center Methodist, which was organized in June 1874.
 The first store in the county was a grocery, established in Center Township the same year by John Hubbard.

 By 1878, Rush Center boasted a population of more than 1,500 people, and the City Bus Line carried passengers around town in elegant coaches.

-The Atchison, Topeka & Santa Fe Railroad also built a Harvey House Hotel which contained 50 rooms, a restaurant, three fireplaces, a wrap-around porch, and a passenger depot for the City Bus Line.
+The Atchison, Topeka & Santa Fe Railroad also built a Harvey House Hotel, which contained 50 rooms, a restaurant, three fireplaces, a wrap-around porch, and a passenger depot for the City Bus Line.

 Rush Center is Located about four miles south of La Crosse on U.S. Highway 183.

 Blackmar, William; Kansas: A Cyclopedia of State History, Standard Publishing Co., Chicago, IL,1912.

 Reynolds, Judith; Rush County…The First 125 Years, Rush County Historical Society, 2000.